wildfly/quickstart/kitchensink/readme.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.
+The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.

-NOTE:
-This project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7.
+First you need to start JBoss AS 7 (or EAP 6).
 To do this, run

     $JBOSS_HOME/bin/standalone.sh